 Abilene State Park Pool

-The Abilene State Park pool is open from Saturday, May 27th for Memorial Day Weekend, until Sunday, August 13th.
-It's the oldest pool in the Big Country, operating since 1934 and tons of fun.
+The Abilene State Park pool is open from Saturday May 26th Memorial Day Weekend, until Sunday, September 1st.
+It's the oldest pool in the Big Country, operating since 1934.

 Abilene Swim Club